urani-trade/solana-dev-onboarding-rs/chapters/08_transfer_hooks.md

 * The [Transfer Hook Interface](https://spl.solana.com/transfer-hook-interface), introduced within the [Solana Program Library](https://spl.solana.com/) allows token creators to "hook" additional custom logic into token transfers to shape the dynamics of users' and tokens' interactions.

+* Possibilities are unlimited, but here are some examples of logic code that could be implemented with Transfer Hooks:
+    - NFT Royalties
+    - Black or white list wallets that can receive tokens
+    - Implementing custom fees on token transfers
+    - Track statistics over your token transfers
+    - Custom token transfer events

 <br>